 Depending on how much time you have in Arvi you can do a bunch of different things – everything from hiking, walking tours, ziplining and more.
 There are also a few outdoor restaurants and bars at the entrance along with a market filled with different local cuisine.

-Next make your way to the airport, catch your flight and then land in the coastal city of Cartagena.
+After a morning/afternoon enjoying Parque Arvi, it is time to head to the second city of this itinerary – Cartagena.
+There are plenty of flights throughout the day that will take you there so just hop on one sometime in the afternoon/evening time and be on your way.
 You will see it right away how different Cartagena is from Medellin.
 While it will clearly be more touristy, it is also such a great city to walk around and enjoy.

 The walled city feels like an old European town, with great restaurants, bars and squares throughout.
 If you are into the nightlife scene then you will definitely find a place around the Old City or Getsemani neighborhood that will suit your needs.

-If staying in the Walled City take a look at some of these hotel recommendations:
+If staying in the Cartagena Walled City take a look at some of these hotel recommendations for nights 3 & 4:

 5. Casa La Fe

 Check out some helpful Colombia guides to prepare you for your trip!

 You can spend the next morning strolling the old city, and exploring all the twists and turns.
 It really is a great place to just walk around and get lost in.
 After having some lunch you can then head to the El Totumo Mud Volcano.